gymreklab/cse185-spring20/cse185-spring20-syllabus.md

 Grades will be based on:

 * Homework (70%): Each lab counts for 10% total (2% for prelab, 8% for main lab assignment)
-* Quizzes (9%): Each quiz is worth 3% each
+* Quizzes (15%): Each quiz is worth 5% each
-* Final projects (16%): Proposal 3%, report 10%, presentation 3%
+* Final projects (15%): Proposal 2%, report 10%, presentation 3%
-* Participation (5%)

-Participation points can be earned in multiple ways.
-If you do any of these things you will get full points: (1) actively participate in lecture by asking and answering questions (2) regularly attend office hours (3) asking and answering helpful questions on Piazza (at least 10 contributions) or (4) providing helpful and constructive feedback for how labs or lectures can be improved.

 At the end of the quarter, if at least 90% of students fill out a course evaluation the lowest scoring weekly homework assignment will be dropped.